 The Company accounts for acquisitions in accordance with ASC 805 "Business Combinations".
-Assets acquired and liabilities assumed are recorded in the accompanying consolidated balance sheet at their estimated fair values as of the acquisition date.
+Assets acquired and liabilities assumed are recorded in the accompanying condensed consolidated balance sheet at their estimated fair values as of the acquisition date.
 Results of operations are included in the Company's financial statements from the date of acquisition.
+For the acquisitions noted below, the Company used the income approach to determine the fair value of the Level 3 assets.